Othernet-Project/pybtl/docs/source/describing_bitloads.rst

 ================================

 Each bitload is a sequence of simple python values (numbers, bytestrings, booleans) in binary format.
-Each value is associated with a name, data type, and, in most cases, length of the field in bits.
+The slots in which each of this values fit are caled 'fields'.
+Each field is associated with a name, data type, and, in most cases, length of the field in bits.

 Let's take a look at a simple example::